 N.J.S.A.
 18A:35-4.18: Provides students in public schools the opportunity to receive instruction in and graduation credit for a world language not taught in the public school district.

 N.J.A.C.
-6A:8-1.1: The Core Curriculum Content Standards specify expectations in nine content areas including world languages.
-The standards are further delineated by cumulative progress indicators that outline what students should know and be able to do at benchmark grades four, eight and twelve.
+6A:8-1.1: The New Jersey Student Learning Standards specify expectations in nine content areas including world languages.
+The standards are further delineated by Indicators that outline what students should know and be able to do at benchmark grades four, eight and twelve.

 N.J.A.C.
-6A:8-3.1: Requires districts to "ensure that curriculum and instruction are delivered in such a way that all students are able to demonstrate the knowledge and skills specified by the Core Curriculum Content Standards."
+6A:8-3.1: Requires districts to "ensure that curriculum and instruction are delivered in such a way that all students are able to demonstrate the knowledge and skills specified by the Student Learning Standards."